mhsdeveloper/psc-full/install/install.md

 	cp /psc/www/html/install/server-configs/apikeys.php /psc/www/
 	cp /psc/www/html/install/server-configs/wp-config.php /psc/www/html/

-Next, you need to open server-env.php ( in /psc/www ) and change a number of the constants that define your setup.
-Specifically, you must change these definitions to match your setup:

-	COOP_NAME, MYSQL_USER, MYSQL_USER_PASSWORD, COOP_LIVE_DOMAIN, COOP_LIVE_IP
+Run our script to configure the server environment.

+	bash /psc/www/html/install/scripts/configure-env.sh

-If you use a testing server and/or a virtualbox for a local testing installation, also change these constants:
+If you use a testing server and/or a virtualbox for a local testing installation, also change these constants in the server-env.php file:

 	COOP_TEST_IP, LOCAL_TEST_IP

-If you only have a live server, then set COOP_SINGLE_INSTALL to true.

-Lastly, you can enter your Google Analytics tracking ID by changing GA_ACCOUNT_NO to that ID.